Aboriginal Healing Program

 Program Details

-Getting your L’s: We can help you study for the Driver Knowledge Test and can help with the cost of the test.
+Getting your L’s: We can help you study for and take you to the Driver Knowledge Test.
+We can also help with the cost of the test.

-Instructors: Driving Change has 2 professional driving instructors who can provide professional lessons to Driving Change participants.
-Both of the Weave driving instructors are Keys2Drive accredited.
+Instructors: Driving Change has professional driving instructors who can provide professional lessons to Driving Change participants.

-Cars: We have automatic and manual vehicles for our professional lessons and volunteer sessions.
+Cars: We have automatic and manual vehicles for our professional lessons.

 One of our Driving Change participants with her volunteer driving instructor.